List of Oklahoma Sooners football seasons

-The Oklahoma Sooners college football team compete as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision, representing the University of Oklahoma in the Big 12 Conference.
+The Oklahoma Sooners college football team compete as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision, representing the University of Oklahoma in the Southeastern Conference.
 Oklahoma has played their home games at Oklahoma Memorial Stadium in Norman, Oklahoma since 1923.

 The Sooners claim seven national championships.
 They have also recorded 50 conference championships, 12 undefeated and untied regular seasons, and the longest winning streak in Division I history with 47 straight victories.
-The Oklahoma football program is one of the most successful programs in history, having won 934 games and possessing a .725 winning percentage, both sixth all time.
-As of the end of the 2022 season, Oklahoma has appeared in the AP poll 882 times, including 101 No. 1 rankings, both third all time.
+The Oklahoma football program is one of the most successful programs in history, having won 950 games and possessing a .723 winning percentage, both sixth all-time.
+As of the end of the 2024 season, Oklahoma has appeared in the AP poll 905 times, including 101 No. 1 rankings, both third all-time.

 Football was introduced to the university by John A. Harts in 1895.
 Harts, a student from Kansas who had played the game in his home state, presided over a single game, a loss to a more experienced team from the Oklahoma City High School.
 The university had its first paid coach in Vernon Louis Parrington, who led the Sooners to a record of nine wins, one loss, and two ties over four seasons.
 Hired in 1905, Bennie Owen brought Oklahoma to the national stage during his 22-year tenure as head coach.
 He retired with a 122–54–16 record, including four seasons in which the team went unbeaten.
 During Owen's tenure, Oklahoma became a charter member of the Southwest Conference, in which they remained for five years before leaving to join the Missouri Valley Intercollegiate Athletic Association.
 The MVIAA conference would later transform into the Big Six, Big Seven, and finally the Big Eight Conference.